 Childminders are not required to have written policies for the EYFS but safeguarding and complaints policies must be in writing for the Childcare Register.

 No – there is no longer a requirement to organise a planned activity.
-But you will be invited to take part in a joint observation with the inspector of either a member of staff during an activity or care routine, or if you work alone, of children engaged in play.
-The inspector will want to talk to you about what is happening and why, what the child is learning and how you might build on this, the staff member’s effectiveness and quality of the interaction (if applicable).
+In group settings, and childminders who employ assistants, you will be invited to take part in a joint observation with the inspector of a member of staff during an activity or care routine.
+The inspector will want to talk to you about what is happening and why, what the child is learning and how you might build on this, the staff member’s effectiveness and quality of the interaction.
+Where childminders work alone the inspector will have a similar discussion after or whilst watching the childminder engaging with the children during their daily routines and activities.

 Try to think ahead about how your environment will be organised on the day of the inspection.
 What resources and activities might be available and how do these fit with your curriculum intentions?
 How do they support children’s learning and reflect their current interests?